What Exactly Is Hypnosis?

 Professional sports players have this state of focus, but they call it being "in the zone."
 Their coach was the guide that got them to put themselves in that zone.
-He got them to focus on the job at hand, and most importantly, to not allow the problems at home to distract them in order for them to optimize their talents.
+He got them to focus on the job at hand, and most importantly, to not be distracted by the cheerleaders dancing and the crowd screaming and jumping up and down so that they can optimize their talents.
 Does that make the coach a svengali?
 Did he control their minds?
 Is his process against anyone's religion?
 Are his players weak minded?

-And guess what?
-Regardless of what the coach tells his players, it's ultimately up to each player to accept what the coach tells them and to run with it or to ignore him and to also focus on the problems at home.
+And regardless of what the coach tells his players, it's ultimately up to each player to accept what the coach tells them or to ignore him and to also focus on the crowd.
 If the players accept what the coach is telling them, then they'll do better at the game.

-A hypnotist guides you into that zone, that state of focus, at which point he then gives you suggestions as to how you should act or feel, but, just like the sports players, it is ultimately up to you if you really want to be better.
+A hypnotist, just like a psychiatrist and a psychologist, guides you into that zone, that state of focus, at which point he then gives you suggestions as to how you should act or feel, but just like the sports players, it is ultimately up to you if you really want to be better.